EmiOrellana/economic_pipeline/README.md

 - The dashboard is the visual endpoint of the pipeline, not an analysis tool.
-The indicators were chosen to exercise two different APIs, not because they form a coherent analytical set — Base 100 makes them plottable together, which is not the same as comparable.
+The indicators were chosen to exercise two different APIs, not because they form a coherent analytical set.
+Base 100 makes them plottable together, which is not the same as comparable.
 - No automated tests; correctness has been verified by inspecting loaded data.
 - Cron inside the container is the right size here but it is not an orchestrator: no retries, no dependency graph, no visibility into a failed run beyond the log file.
-- No selective backfill — the pipeline refetches an indicator's full history rather than reconciling a date range.
+- No selective backfill: the pipeline refetches an indicator's full history rather than reconciling a date range.
 - Alpha Vantage's free tier is a hard ceiling at 25 calls per day.